Possible Bearish Inside Day Candle Pattern Detected for Netapp Inc (NASDAQ:NTAP) | Comtex SmarTrend

 Possible Bearish Inside Day Candle Pattern Detected for Netapp Inc (NASDAQ:NTAP)

 SmarTrend's candlestick scanner has spotted a possible bearish inside day candle pattern in Netapp Inc (NASDAQ:NTAP) based on the price action in the company's shares.
-Today's price range of $42.15 and $42.72 is within yesterday's high and low of the day.
+Yesterday's price range of $42.15 and $42.72 is within the prior day's high and low of the day.
 This trading action often signifies indecision by bulls and bears to drive prices higher or lower and often implies a possible change in trend.
 Owners of Netapp Inc may want to consider a possible hedge in the event a pullback occurs.
 Look for confirmation in the next few trading days.

 NetApp, Inc. provides storage and data management solutions.
 The Company's storage solutions include specialized hardware, software, and services that provide storage management for open network environments.
 NetApp serves enterprises, government agencies, and universities worldwide.